mariaadeliaw/luma-stack/README.md

 - **`src/luma_ge/`**: The core Python package for this project.
 It contains all the backend logic, helper functions, and modules for interacting with Google Earth Engine.
 - **`notebooks/`**: Jupyter notebooks used for development, experimentation, and demonstrating the functionality of the core modules.

-- **`environment.yml`**: The environment file for creating a reproducible environment.
-It lists all necessary Python packages and dependencies.
 - **`pyproject.toml`**: The standard Python project configuration file.
 It defines project metadata and core dependencies for `pip`.

 ## Getting Started